Thursday, April 30, 2009 at 8:32 AM

 Wednesday, April 8, 2009 at 8:17 AM

 Objectively speaking, however, the biggest story in basketball this year is the way Connecticut (UConn) crowned a perfect season by winning the NCAA (women’s) championship last night in a rout over Louisville 76-54.
-Because UConn not only ended its season 39-0, its players were so dominant that they won each games with unprecedented ease by double digits.
+Because UConn not only ended its season 39-0, its players were so dominant, they won each game by double digits with unprecedented ease .

 Now just imagine the hoopla if North Carolina had won its championship in such convincing fashion….